Frequently Asked Questions

 Can I, as a staff member, help a CTVA or Comm student or faculty member with their personal or school projects during my work hours?

 No. Unfortunately, due to limited availability of personnel and resources, Titan TV cannot provide staff assistance to lab classes or to any student or faculty member that is not working on a Titan Communications related project.
 In general, lab assistants should be provided by the department for all CTVA labs and for radio classes.
-Students seeking help in the CTVA labs or production room should be referred to Claudia Acosta or Chuck Wilson.
+Students seeking help in the CTVA labs or production room should be referred to Matthew Roberts.
 Exceptions may exist for students working on class projects that will ultimately be distributed on Titan TV and the management Team should consult with the Director of Titan Communications for specific guidelines.
 Faculty seeking to use Titan Communications facilities for their projects should be referred to the Director of Titan Communications and may not use the facility unless prior approval has been obtained.

 Does Titan TV grant interviews to the Daily Titan?